prabhu-kalaimani/Adalan/README.md

 # Adalan
-Adlan is a freeware to testing basic mathematical skills.
+Adlan is a freeware to test basic mathematical skills.
+This application is developed and tested on windows platform.
 You need windows to execute the application.
-This application is developed and tested on windows platform.

 ## Installing Adalan
 1. Download Adalan_installation.zip file to the folder you like